 How to advance your open source career

 LPI is the global certification standard and career support organization for open source professionals.
-With more than 500,000 exams delivered, it's the world’s first and largest vendor-neutral Linux and open source certification body.
-LPI has certified professionals in over 180 countries, delivers exams in 9 languages, and has over 400 training partners.
+With more than 175,000 certification holders, it's the world’s first and largest vendor-neutral Linux and open source certification body.
+LPI has certified professionals in over 180 countries, delivers exams in multiple languages, and has hundreds of training partners.

 Get involved.
 Join the LPI community.

 Get news, event invites, and updates.

 Get the latest news, tips, certification updates, event information and special community offers and surveys, delivered straight to your inbox from the Linux Professional Institute.

 The most interesting projects in the world run on Linux.

 Join the community of Linux professionals who are making incredible things happen with Linux and open source around the world.